onflow/flow/flips/20220503-interaction-templates.md

 - Do viable alternatives to this proposal exist?
 - Could the emergence of use of common Cadence contract & resource interfaces across projects reduce the ecosystems dependency on this solution?

-## FLIP TODOs:
-- Define serialization process prior to hashing when generating identifiers for `InteractionTemplate` and `InteractionTemplateInterface`.

 ## Data Structure Serialization & Identifier Generation

 A deterministic serialization algorithm is required to be applied prior to hashing its result to produce identifiers for the `InteractionTemplate`, `InteractionTemplateInterface` and `InteractionTemplateAudit` data structures.

-By serializing each data structure into a specific format, then [RLP encoding](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) that format to deterministically encode each data structure, then hashing that encoding, we can generate identifiers for each data structure.
+By serializing each data structure into a specific format, then [RLP encoding](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) that format, then hashing that encoding, we can generate identifiers for each data structure.

 ### `InteractionTemplate`